eb613819/cloud-portability-experiment/README.md

 - If not, it starts the agent and loads your key

 ### Azure
+The `azurerm` provider will automatically use the active Azure CLI login context.
 #### Student Azure Account
 Azure has a student subscription with $100 of credits.
 I created a student account using my OHIO credentials.

 #### Install Azure CLI
-OpenTofu’s AzureRM provider authenticates using the Azure CLI, not the Azure PowerShell (Az) module.
+OpenTofu’s `azurerm` provider authenticates using the Azure CLI, not the Azure PowerShell (Az) module.
 The Azure CLI must be installed and available.
 I installed it with:
 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```